Kinoma/KPR-examples/README.md

 <x-app-info id="mediaplayer.example.kinoma.marvell.com"><span class="uiSample mediaSample mobileSample"></span></x-app-info>

-This mobile framework application shows how to build a media player using the KPR Media object.
+This MobileFramework application shows how to build a media player using the KPR Media object.
 Media transport controls are provided to start, stop and seek the media.
 The controls are displayed over the video and automatically hide/show when needed.
 Tapping the screen displays the controls.
 The current play time and duration are displayed and updated.
-This example demonstrates how to integrate KPR media playback, content timers, implement skin-based buttons and transitions.
+This example demonstrates how to integrate KPR media playback, content timers, and implement skin-based buttons and transitions.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***